PacoMojica/perceptron/README.md

 A perceptron is a linear threshold gate or binary classifier which can decide whether an input belongs to a certain set or not.

 The threshold function or linear classifier is a function that maps its inputs to a single binary value.
 This splits a high-dimensional input space with a hyperplane: all points on one side of the hyperplane are classified as "yes", while the others are classified as "no".
-In the case of a two dimensions the hyperplane is a line that divides the plane in two sides.
+In the case of two dimensions the hyperplane is a line that divides the plane in two sides.

 ![Threshold function](img/thresholdFunction.png)